Search Menu

 If your dog is exhibiting any of these symptoms, the best thing you can do to is get them to a veterinarian as soon as possible.
 Your veterinarian will diagnose your dog’s condition based on their symptoms and blood work.
 If your vet detects hemolytic anemia or the formation of Heinz bodies on a blood smear, and that is combined with a recent history of onion exposure, then all signs will point toward onion toxicity.

-Other conditions can also cause hemolytic anemia, so it is important to get an accurate diagnosis to ensure your dog gets the best care.
+Other conditions can also cause hemolytic anemia, so it’s important to get an accurate diagnosis to ensure your dog gets the best care.

 Treating Onion Toxicity in Dogs

 Onion toxicity can be fatal.
-The faster you get your dog to the veterinarian, the better your pup’s chances, and you can prevent onion poisoning from recurring in the future by keeping onion dishes out of the reach of inquisitive noses.
+The faster you get your dog to the veterinarian, the better their chances.
+Remember: don’t induce vomiting in your dog, unless directed by a veterinarian.

 Healthy Vegetables for Dogs